-It is very similar syntax like Java, Groovy is easily accessible for Java developers.
+It is a very similar syntax to Java; Groovy is easily accessible for Java developers.
 As a matter of fact, most Java syntax is actually legal Groovy syntax, as it simply takes the existing Java concepts and builds upon them.
 This gives Groovy a very smooth learning curve to a developer who may already be familiar with the Java Language.
-One of the biggest concerns, when a team considers branching out into a new language, is that they will lose the investment in the massive proprietary code that they have built up over the years.
+One of the biggest concerns when a team considers branching out into a new language is that they will lose the investment in the massive proprietary code that they have built up over the years.

 However, given Groovy’s tight integration with the JVM, you can easily use your existing Java libraries from Groovy.

 Finally, Groovy objects actually extend the same java.lang.Object base object, so it fits very well into the Java object-oriented module that your team may already know.
 Overall, Groovy will feel very familiar to a Java team, especially when compared to other alternative languages such as Scala or Clojure.

 Why Do We Need Groovy?

 Groovy works very well in the application development layer, especially web development.
-Groovy-based frameworks such Grails are excellent alternatives to Java-based web frameworks such as Stripes or Spring MVC, as Groovy’s dynamic nature makes it very well suited to working with concepts on the web.
+Groovy-based frameworks such as Grails are excellent alternatives to Java-based web frameworks such as Stripes or Spring MVC, as Groovy’s dynamic nature makes it very well suited to working with concepts on the web.

 It is well suited to building DSLs on top of Java or Groovy frameworks.
 Though you can also build these DSLs in Java, as we have seen with Apache Camel, Groovy’s expressive nature and flexible syntax allow you to create much more readable DSLs than were ever possible in the Java language.

 You can create readable tests using Groovy’s flexible syntax allows you to create tests that are very readable and that could be easily shared with a business stakeholder to ensure your app is delivering the expected functionality.

 The popular Groovy-based testing framework Spock is a great example of Groovy’s syntax to create these highly readable tests.

 It is lightweight, script-like syntax, and tight integration with Java APIs makes it an excellent choice for writing small scripts in a JVM environment.